galicians/battleships/README.md

 - keep track of hits and misses
 - not allow the same square to be hit twice

+it interacts with:
+- Player
+- Board/Grid

 PLAYER
 it should:
 - have a board
 - have ships
 - place ships
 - select a square to hit

+it interacts with:
+- Ship
+- Board/Grid